Installation

 There are multiple ways to install libraries in a Databricks cluster (see here).
 For example, you can install DQX directly from a notebook cell as follows:

-# using PYPI package:
+# Using PYPI package

-%pip install databricks-labs-dqx
+%pip install databricks-labs-dqx==0.8.0

-# using wheel file, DQX installed for the current user:
+# Using wheel file, DQX installed for the current user:

 %pip install /Workspace/Users/<user-name>/.dqx/wheels/databricks_labs_dqx-*.whl

-# using wheel file, DQX installed globally:
+# Using wheel file, DQX installed globally:

 %pip install /Applications/dqx/wheels/databricks_labs_dqx-*.whl